 Every command you give your dog, can be a non-physical boundary, if you so choose.
 I have found that I have more trouble teaching the owner to keep their hands off the dog, then teaching the dog the boundary!
 Depending on a persons experience with dogs, they will have certain ingrained idea’s in their mind that are super hard for them to let go of.

-From day one, whether young, or old, when you first bring your dog home, set the boundaries that you want, along with the ones you think you don’t set.
-The first few times you open the front door, yeah, the dog is going to think its time to walk out the door, but if you first say, “No, stay” as you open the door, you’ll have a far better chance of him doing just that.
+From day one, whether young, or old, when you first bring your dog home, set the boundaries that you want.
+The first few times you open the front door, yeah, the dog is going to think its time to walk out the door, but if you say, “No, stay” as you open the door, and put a palm to his/her face, you’ll have a far better chance of him doing just that.
 If he stays for a second, then gets up to walk out the door, then you take him by the collar, while leaving the door open, pull him back to where he was and repeat, “No, stay” and let go of the collar (be ready to grab it again).
 Repeat this until the dog gets it in his mind, if I try to walk out that door, my owner isn’t going to let me, so I’ll just stay here.
 It won’t take forever, but it might take twenty minutes for a couple of days to get this boundary set, just like the boundary of stay off the dinner table, make stay back when I open the door, the same kind of boundary.
 How long did it take to teach him to stay off the dinner table?
 Maybe once, maybe twice, but then he got it and it doesn’t happen anymore.

 Your boundaries are where you decide to set them.